6. First aid and accidents

 - Where the defibrillator (AED) is located and how to use it.

 Open the airway.
 Is the casualty breathing?
-If not, begin artificial respiration immediately using the mouth-to-mouth method.
+If not, dial 112 and begin artificial respiration immediately using the mouth-to-mouth method / starting with compressions or use Defibrilator (AED).

 Stop any bleeding by applying pressure and raising the injured part of the body.